EdwardShanahan07/avengers-quiz/README.md

 - As a user, I want to see previous users' scores on a leaderboard.
 - As a user, I want to choose to replay or quit the application.

+## Testing

+### Bugs

+#### Fixed Bugs
+- When printing the logo, I got the error message "EOL while scanning string literal."
+Two main reasons for this error message are missing quotes or strings spanning multiple lines.
+The Avengers logo spans numerous lines, I added triple quotes to the string and it fixed the error.

 ## Credits

 ### Content
 - The quiz questions used are from [PONLY](https://ponly.com/marvel-trivia-quiz/)
+- Avengers logo was generated from [Emoji Combos](https://emojicombos.com/avengers-symbol)

 ### Media
 - [FigJam](https://www.figma.com/figjam/) was used to create the flowchart.